usnistgov/dioptra/docs/source/dev-guide/contributing-documentation-guide.rst

          In YAML, null is interpreted as the null value.
 Therefore, it does not name the null type!

       .. seealso::
-         View the :ref:`plugins-explanation` for more information.
+         View the :ref:`explanation-plugins` for more information.

    .. tab:: RST Source